 Next in this chapter, we will guide you through the main profiling steps:

-Controlling profiling: getting memory snapshots, detaching the profiler, and so on.
+Controlling the profiling process: getting memory snapshots, forcing garbage collection, and so on.

 Note that you can control profiling in two ways: manually (using the control buttons in dotMemory) or automatically (using the API).